 Located in Williamsburg, this 1100sf loft exists in an old warehouse that had recently been redeveloped.
 The interiors were generic and poorly executed.
 AlexAllen Studio was hired by a director and furniture collector to gut renovate the apartment, stripping it to its bare bones and exposing its character in a clean and minimal manner.
-The bright white streamlined kitchen rests upon wood floors that were refinished from their super lacquered and yellow state with a Danish wood lye and oil, giving them a more natural feel.
+The bright-white streamlined kitchen rests upon wood floors that were refinished from their super-lacquered, yellow finish and treated with a Danish wood lye and oil, giving them a more natural feel.
 The wood beams and decking were exposed in the living space, and an old wooden column was revealed and left with its worn and peeling paint patina.
-The bathroom floors were redone with a high gloss epoxy paint to juxtapose with the textured plaster walls and concrete sinks.
-In addition to a series of small spatial manipulations, the resulting loft combines a refreshing simplicity with material tactility and hints of its former lives.
+The bathroom floors were redone with a high-gloss epoxy paint in juxtaposition to the textured plaster walls and concrete sinks.
+In addition to a series of small spatial manipulations, the resulting loft combines refreshing simplicity and material tactility with hints of its former lives.

 1100 Square Feet

 Lustrous high-gloss epoxy floors are juxtaposed with rough plaster walls and concrete sinks.